Elbasvir/grazoprevir: Clinical studies

 A C-SALVAGE Phase 2 trial on safety and efficacy was reported in 2015.
 One randomized, open-label study was done on patients that had previous failure of a ribavirin/peginterferon treatment.
 SVR24 occurred in 96% of the patients with only 3 individuals relapsing.

-Additional Phase 2 trials were examined under the names: C-SWIFT, C-WORTHY, and C-WORTHY Coinfection.
+Additional phase II trials were examined under the names: C-SWIFT, C-WORTHY, and C-WORTHY Coinfection.
 The first trial studied shorter dosing periods of 4, 6, or 8 weeks.
 C-SWIFT showed that the longer the time of treatment, the better the SVR results among patients.
-C-WORTHY study combined elbasvir with grazoprevir and additionally ribavirin in cases of cirrhosis.
+The C-WORTHY study combined elbasvir with grazoprevir and additionally ribavirin in cases of cirrhosis.
 This demographic of patients is the most treatment refractory and the study showed that the ribavirin did not improve effects.
-C-WORTHY Coinfection studied patients with HCV and HIV.
+The C-WORTHY Coinfection trial studied patients with HCV and HIV.
 Treatments of monoinfected patients and coinfected patients resulted in better SRV12 for the patients with coinfection and treated with ribrivin, too, at 97%.

-Phase 3 study results of the drug were released in 2016.
-Results from C-EDGE IBLD show high rates of sustained virological response (SVR) after the completion of the prescribed treatment.
+Phase III study results of the drug were released in 2016.
+Results from the C-EDGE IBLD trial show high rates of sustained virological response (SVR) after the completion of the prescribed treatment.
 This was examined 12-weeks after (SRV12).
 Safety profiles were consistent with previous studies.
 This study was a randomized, double-blind and placebo-controlled.
 93% of the patients included in these studies showed SVR12 and had been cured of the virus.

-C-EDGE CO-STAR showed high SVR after 24-weeks.
-This studied reaffirmed results from studies of the previous year.
+The C-EDGE CO-STAR trial showed high SVR after 24-weeks.
+This study reaffirmed results from studies of the previous year.
 The study was double-blind and placebo-controlled.
 Patients had HCV GT1, GT4, or GT6 and were on opioid therapy.
 Upwards of 96% of the patients achieved SVR24.
 This study contributed to the knowledge of the incidence of HCV reinfection in patients who receive drug injection of opioid treatments.
 This is a demographic that the medical community is typically reluctant to treat due to concerns of reinfection and compliance.